maulidacy/Fiacahya_Snack_WithChatBot/README.md

 Untuk pertanyaan atau kolaborasi, silakan hubungi melalui email di atas.

-## 📝 License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright © 2025 maulidacy.